Direct Energy Free Nights Amazon Prime

 Who is Direct Energy?

-Direct Energy customers do not have to be enrolled in Paperless Billing.
-This is an optionalservice we offer to interested customers.
-Please be advised that customers not enrolled in Paperless Billing will still receive a courtesy e-mail the day a new bill is generated.
+Customers not enrolled in Paperless Billing will still receive a courtesy e-mail the day a new bill is generated.

 Pay your Bill – Login to your Direct Energy account to view and pay your electric bill and manage your account.